Photographing wax celebrities and historical figures at Madame Tussauds Singapore.

 Since Madame Tussauds Singapore has long been around, I wouldn’t bother with introducing the place, the various sections and themes, etc. I’ll just share the portrait pics I took.

 One thing to highlight too, before I continue.
-The wax statues didn’t look that great on the small screen of my new D780.
+The wax statues didn’t look that great on the small preview screen of my new D780.
 But it was a wholly different business when I viewed them using my desktop.

 (I’m going to try converting the above picture into a faux oil portrait.
 It seems perfect for that purpose!)